-The vibrant city exudes a passion for numerous cultural and historical themes which encourages students to dig in and explore and soak up what the Barcelona has to offer.
+The vibrant city exudes a passion for numerous cultural and historical themes, which encourages students to dig in, explore and soak up what Barcelona has to offer.

 Barcelona has unique colour and culture

 Starting at arguably the most famous thoroughfare in Barcelona – if not in all of Spain – allowed the team to explore the hotchpotch of sights along Las Ramblas.

 The street connects the older area of Barcelona with the shores of the Mediterranean.
 Here you can encounter food stalls, flower stands, street performers, grand public buildings, plus the famous Bouqueria Market.
 Sandra, our guide, made our walking tour so engaging that two hours later, we could not believe it was already over.
 Interacting with the surroundings around you immediately dismisses the concept of time and tedium.